ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 ### Checkout PHP API

-Reorder comes with dedicated `Ibexa\Contracts\Checkout\Reorder\ReorderService` interface.
+Reorder comes with the dedicated `Ibexa\Contracts\Checkout\Reorder\ReorderService` interface.
 It contains helper methods and facades added over existing API to ease the order manipulation process.
 The following methods can be used to modify the reorder flow to fit your business needs:

 #### `ReorderService:addToCartFromOrder`

 Allows you to add items from a previous order to a cart.
-It uses historic data from previously ordered items even if they are no longer available.
+It uses historical data from previously ordered items even if they are no longer available.
 Those items are validated against available stock.
 The method uses the following parameters: